Family or a career, always a tough choice, isn’t it? Believe me, with some balance, it doesn’t have to be!

 If you’re in your mid 30s or younger you’ll probably be scratching your head as you’re reading this, thinking “I can’t relate… sorry” but if you’re in your 40s, 50s or 60s, it will ring painfully true…

 I’ve already told you about my decision to leave Japan at the peak of my career because I wanted to start a family, and if you’re thinking “You didn’t have to give up your career to start a family, that’s ridiculous!” you’d be right, I didn’t have to.
 And with the risk of sounding incredibly naive… I didn’t know that back then.
-In my mind it was either career or family, no in-betweens.
+In my mind it was either career or family, balancing the two was not an option, there was no in-betweens.

 Growing up in a country as conservative as Japan, I was taught to believe that I had to go to school, (hopefully) university, get a job, find someone to marry, quit my job, give up everything to have kids and take care of the household.
 That’s it, my life’s path decided for me before I was old enough to walk.